Identifying Complex Hadamard Submatrices of the Fourier Matrices via Primitive Sets: Abstract

 \section{Abstract}

 For a given selection of rows and columns from a Fourier matrix, we give a number of tests for whether the resulting submatrix is Hadamard based on the primitive sets of those rows and columns.
 In particular, we demonstrate that whether a given selection of rows and columns of a Fourier matrix forms a Hadamard submatrix is exactly determined by whether the primitive sets of those rows and columns are compatible with respect to the size of the Fourier matrix.
-This motivates the creation of compatibility graphs for the Fourier matrices.
+This allows the partitioning of all submatrices into equivalence classes that will consist entirely of Hadamard or entirely of non-Hadamard submatrices and motivates the creation of compatibility graphs that represent this structure.
 We conclude with some results that facilitate the construction of these graphs for submatrix sizes 2 and 3.